allbertuu/allbertuu/README.md

   </div>

 **Disclaimer**
-My experience with a programming language in this panel <strong>not</strong> reflects my whole knowledge, once it only applies to <mark>my public projects</mark>.
+My experience with a programming language in this panel <strong>not</strong> reflects my whole knowledge, as it only applies to <mark>my public projects</mark>.
 My current skills and expertise level will always range up, never down.
 </details>